 How-To Stop iCloud From Automatically Saving Files

-Step – 1 Click on > System Preferences > iCloud icon
+Step – 1 Click on > System Preferences > Apple ID > iCloud

-And choose the Options button on the right.
-(First row)
+Next to iCloud Drive, choose the Options button on the right

 Step – 2 Locate Your Folders